 If you would like to know more about Anglicanism, join us for worship and conversation.

-If you want some additional resources, a good place to begin is Gerald Bray's recently published introduction called Anglicanism: A Reformed Catholic Tradition.
+If you want some additional resources, a good place to begin is How to Use the Book of Common Prayer by Samuel Bray and Drew Keane, as well as The Faith of Anglicans by John Rodgers.
 If you want to dig deeper, a good resource on the Thirty-Nine Articles is the commentary by Bp.
 Harold Browne.

 Further resources are available on the website of our diocese.
 For example, the diocese provides this explanation from Ashley Null about why in our Communion service we say a prayer called "the prayer of humble access."